asappresearch/abcd/README.md

 To specify the task for training, simply use the `--task` option with either `ast` or `cds`, for Action State Tracking and Cascading Dialogue Success respectively.
 Options for different model types are `bert`, `albert` and `roberta`.
 Loading scripts can be tuned to offer various other behaviors.

 ### Evaluation
 Activate evaluation using the `--do-eval` flag.
 By default, `run.sh` will perform cascading evaluation.
-To include ablations, add the appropriate options of `use-intent` or `use-kb`.
+To include ablations, add the appropriate options of `--use-intent` or `--use-kb`.

 ## Data
 The preprocessed data is found in `abcd_v1.1.json` which is a dictionary with keys of `train`, `dev` and `test`.